Fred's Vietnam Days

 "Although weaver ants lack a functional sting they can inflict painful bites and often spray formic acid directly at the bite wound resulting in intense discomfort."

-This Army photo of our senior officers was taken in Lai Khe about 2 weeks before many of these men were either killed or seriously wounded on October 17, 1967, in a battle later tagged "The Battle of Ong Thanh", part of the Division's Operation Shenandoah II.
+This Army photo of our senior officers was taken in Lai Khe about 2 weeks before many of these men were either killed or seriously wounded on October 17, 1967, in a fience firefight later tagged "The Battle of Ong Thanh", part of the Division's Operation Shenandoah II.
 Our Battalion of about 175 men was ambushed while on S&D patrol by the North Vietnamese Army and Viet Cong.
-58 US soldiers were lost (including 2 MIAs) and 61 were wounded.
+59 US soldiers died, two are still considered as Missing in Action to this day, and 61 were wounded.
 The NVA and Viet Cong lost about 103 men, women and children (likely many more as they tended to put serious effort into removing their dead so our body counts would seem less).
-Regardless, as the enemy commander said years later, neither side won that day.
+Regardless, as the enemy commander said many years later, neither side won that day.
 Our battalion was declared unable to operate and it took us about 2 weeks before we were able to receive enough new recruits to be able to return to active patrols.
 That's how decimated our unit was.
 It was just horrible - one of the worst days of my life, even though I happened to be transferred to Lai Khe about a week before that fateful day, and wasn't actually in that battle.
 (For the record, there was another time where our unit was caught in an enemy ambush and we lost so many soldiers that our battalion was declarred unable to operate.
 Somehow, I survived that event without even incurring so much as a scratch.
 However, I lost many buddies that day too.)

 These are just a sample of some of the enemy weapons captured in Operation Shenandoah II.
 There are two Chinese-style, homemade claymores (anti-personnel mines), six RPGs (rocket powered grenades), and miscellaneous weapons related "stuff".
 Often there would be AK-47s, bicyles and food (usually rice) in the captured cache as well.